 Silk Flowers – origin of the name

-Also called Fake Flowers or Artificial Flowers.
-Silk flowers were sewn with silk over hundreds years ago by Chinese.
-We are still labelling them as “silk flowers”.
-But current manufacturing methods use synthetic fibers and high-tech processes.
+Sometimes known as Fake Flowers or Artificial Flowers, silk flowers were first sewn with silk hundreds of years ago by the Chinese.
+Today, we still call them “silk flowers”, but current manufacturing methods use synthetic fibres and high-tech processes.

-Fake flowers are a popular choice for office, hotel, restaurant and home décor because of their durability and low maintenance.
+Fake flowers are a popular choice for offices, hotels, restaurants and home décor because of their durability and the low maintenance they require.

 “My flowers looked amazing!
 They felt so real and the quality was top notch …”

 What are other names for Silk flowers?

 Silk flowers can also be called artificial flowers, fake flowers, faux flowers, plastic flowers, etc. In our shop categories we use the term artificial flowers (and artificial plants, not silk plants).

 Fake flowers date back all the way to Ancient Egyptian times, when floral wreaths were formed from thin plates of horn which were stained in different colours.
 The Ancient Romans made their fake flowers out of wax.
 In Italy, in the Twelfth-Century artificial flowers were made of real silk.
 European, especially French, artists began to improve the artificial flowers, using high quality fabrics and highly skilled craftsmanship.

 At the time of the French Revolution in the eighteenth century, Queen Marie Antoinette chose a silk rosebud as her emblem.
 The French Revolution spread the fake flower artisans all over the world; many of them landed in England and America.
 In the Victorian period fresh flowers and silk florals became typical in home décor.
 During this time, flowers were assigned meanings for particular occasions and emotions.

 In America, fake flower arrangements were used for ladies of high fashion.
 The popularity of the faux flower grew so that throughout the early 20th century, shop owners began offering silk flower products in their shops.